BKFanni/GMD-Project/Blogpost3.md

 Regarding settings options, the user can control the volume level, Music level, and graphic quality level, So I added a slider, and from the inspector attached function (setVollume) to on volume change event so the user can change the master AudioMixer, to make this work I created a new AudioMixer and exposed parameter and called it Volume, I did the same thing to the Music Slider.

 Graphic quality is a dropdown list where the user can choose from Low, medium, and high quality, for this I added a new script where the value of each choice is set as a parameter of setGraphic level function.
-To save the user settings, I edited the script for the settings so it saves the last value for volume and music by using playerPrefs.setFloat in the update function and playerPrefs.GetFloat in the start function so It will keep the value for the slider.
+To save the user settings, I edited the script for the settings so it saves the last value for volume and music by using playerPrefs.setFloat in the update function and playerPrefs.GetFloat in the start function so It will keep the value for the slider.(You'll find the screenshots of the settings scene and menu scene at the bottom of this blog )

 After that, I worked on pickup items for the project, I chose diamonds and gold to be the objects for collecting during the first level, each object has rigidbody2d and box collider2D and IsTrigger Enable so whenever the player toch the object, OnTriggerEnter2D function called and then it will disappear by  Destroy(collider.gameObject).
 Here are some screenshots of how level 1 looks like.
 <img src="images/image1.png">
 <img src="images/image2.png">

+I worked on the shooting mechanism for the player so the shooting object will be created when the shoot function is called whatever the enter key is pressed, the shooting point will take the same direction as the player, but We think that it doesn't make sense for the knight to shoot and maybe we can use this feature for the dragon instead so, for now, I removed it from the player and keep shooting scripts for later.

 (Fanni)
 After dividing the tasks between us, I started on creating the main character (the knight) in the game.
 After installing the necessary assets, I created a GameObject for the Player and added the character Sprite to it.
 Firstly, I added a rigidbody and box collider to the player and another collider on the feet of the character as a trigger collider, that is used for the jump animation.